-CParkingDecoder – OBSELETE
+CParkingDecoder – OBSOLETE

 CParkingItem – An item which inherits from IITem.
-Represnts a parking space(s). it has ItemStucture within which allows the parking item to holds many parking space in various orientations.
+Represnts a parking space(s).
+It has ItemStucture within which allows the parking item to holds many parking space in various orientations.

-CParkingMapHeader – Inheirts from the IHeader, and implements the header of the Parking Map Barcode.
+CParkingMapHeader – Inherits from the IHeader, and implements the header of the Parking Map Barcode.

 Libraries

-BitLib.h – This library holds several usefull BitBuffer manipulation routines.
+BitLib.h – This library holds several useful BitBuffer manipulation routines.

-ItemHelper.h – This library holds many MACROs regarding the definition of bit-types, and macros which helps copying data to and from a bitbuffer.
+ItemHelper.h – This library holds many MACROs regarding the definition of bit-types, and macros which help copying data to and from a bitbuffer.